 All the books about building pottery kilns/

 We built an opening in the back of the kiln to dig out embers blocking the air ventilation under the fire chamber.
-When not removing embers, keep it locked, you don’t want cool air from the back leaking in.
-I think this type of kiln has a bit too much fireplace going on, and I would like some more space for the ceramics.
-I will stack it up a bit differently next time, I share some photos if it works better.
+When not removing embers, keep it locked, you don’t want cool air from the back.

 Build a wood fired ceramic kiln the easy way:

-I use a 1-meter stick to stuff wood back in the fire chamber.
-Throwing short sticks deep into the kiln is also possible, better still was firing with thin sticks as long as the fire chamber itself, and feeding them one by one at their full length.
-Buildups of embers on the other hand are not a problem, embers fall down in the spacious air ventilation shaft, which you need to remove from time to time to keep the air flowing.
+What is special about this kiln is its long fire chamber, it has a lot of space for combustion.
+But it’s hard to see inside if it burns at its full length, or if it has openings and “cold sones” between the fire, leaking cold air up in the wares chamber.
+It’s also hard to get wood deep into the kiln.
+I use a 1-meter stick to stuff wood back in there.
+Throwing short sticks deep into the kiln is possible, better still was firing with thin sticks as long as the fire chamber, and feeding them one by one in its full length.
+Buildups of embers on the other hand are not a problem, embers fall down in the air ventilation shaft, which you need to remove from time to time.

 The hotter it gets, the harder it is to increase the temperature.
 This means the last two hundred degrees can be tuff.
 Stalling means the kiln won’t get hotter no matter what you try.
 To overcome stalling and reach your desired temperature; understanding the practical aspects of woodfires and combustion is key.
 Finding a good fire rate for your kiln is important.